This blog may contain affiliate links. Read our disclosure policy for more info.

 Just on the outskirts of Canmore are a couple of caves that are really incredible to explore if you’re up for an adventure!

 Now I have to be honest, I haven’t actually done the Canmore Cave tour before, but I have been to these caves.
 When I was about 15 years old my Dad took me to explore Rats Nest Cave on our own.
 This was well before tours ran here, and let me tell you, it was really cool!

 With a guide on a tour you don’t have to worry about getting lost or having all of the right safety equipment.
-And for those reasons, I recommend joining a guided tour.
+And for those reasons, I recommend joining a guided tour these days.